Quantitative AI Risk Assessments: Opportunities and Challenges: AI Regulations

 \section{AI Regulations}

 The area of AI regulation is dynamic and multifaceted.
 Various approaches and proposals have been offered at both the national~\cite{EU-2021,UK-transparency-proposal-2021,us-alg-act-2022} and local~\cite{nyc-2021,illinois} levels.
-We expect regulatory activity will accelerate in the coming years with regulators refining their approaches based on feedback from the public, organizations, and legislative bodies.
+We expect regulatory activity will accelerate in the coming years with regulators refining their approaches based on feedback from the public, commercial vendors, technical organizations, legislative and standards bodies, and emerging case law.

 In mature technology segments, regulations and standards stipulate both process-oriented and measurement-oriented aspects.
 For example, the maximum allowable energy consumption in kilowatt hours per year for refrigerators and freezers of various capacities is specified in US Code \cite{USCode}.
 These limits are a small but critical part of a complex ecosystem of environmental and safety standards, labeling and documentation requirements, and testing procedures.
 This ecosystem has reached its present state over decades but continues to evolve subject to various well-specified processes of rule proposal, review, and codification.